IRS Issues Affordability Percentage Adjustment for 2019

 | Marathas Barrow Weatherhead Lent

-The Internal Revenue Service (IRS) has released Rev. Proc.
-2019-29, which contains the inflation adjusted amounts for 2020 used to determine whether employer-sponsored coverage is “affordable” for purposes of the Affordable Care Act’s (ACA) employer shared responsibility provisions and premium tax credit program.
-As shown in the table below, for plan years beginning in 2020, the affordability percentage for employer mandate purposes is indexed to 9.78%.
-Employer shared responsibility payments are also indexed.
+In Rev. Proc.
+2018-34, the IRS released the inflation adjusted amounts for 2019 relevant to determining whether employer-sponsored coverage is “affordable” for purposes of the Affordable Care Act’s (“ACA’s”) employer shared responsibility provisions and premium tax credit program.
+As shown in the table below, for plan years beginning in 2019, the affordability percentage is 9.86% of an employee’s household income or applicable safe harbor.

 **No employer shared responsibility penalties were assessed for 2014.